pyodide/pyodide-blog/content/posts/fpcast.md

 In Pyodide 0.16.1, the available stack space before a stack overflow is enough for a call depth of 120 Python function calls.
 Jedi needs more than this.

-## How are we using up all this stack space?
+## How much stack space are we working with?

 Chromium sets the stack size to about 984 kilobytes.
 The source has the comment:
 ```C